 We first consider RPs without the influence of the gravitational field, i.e. we set $\varphi = 0$.
 Note that, for the \vdW EOS, we set $a_0 = \qty{2}{\m^6\per\kg\squared}$ and $b = \qty{0.5}{\m\cubed\per\kg}$, to have solutions closer to the \ideal EOS, and to check the impact of this more complex EOS on classical RPs.

 We first consider a set of Sod-like RPs, whose left and right states are given for each EOS in \cref{tab:RPinit}.
-The numerical results for $\rho$, $u$ and $p$ are given in \cref{fig:RP_dens_no_gravity,fig:RP_u_no_gravity,fig:RP_p_no_gravity}, respectively.
-We observe that the first order scheme is quite diffusive, in particular on contact and shock waves, throughout all considered EOS.
-As its order of accuracy increases, the new well-balanced scheme captures each wave more accurately.
-As is typical for high-order schemes, small oscillations can be observed near the shock waves.
-However, all schemes are able to correctly determine the shock position and amplitude independently of the applied EOS.
+The numerical results for $\rho$, $u$ and $p$ are given in \cref{fig:RP_dens_no_gravity,fig:RP_u_no_gravity,fig:RP_p_no_gravity}, respectively. {We remark that the \FWBscheme {and \FWBschemeTwo} schemes are} able to correctly determine the shock position and amplitude independently of the applied EOS.
 The numerical results are compared against a reference solution obtained with the classical HLL scheme \cite{HarLaxLee1983} using \num{7500} cells.
 We observe a good agreement with the reference solution.
 Note, however, that the contact discontinuity has been quite diffused in the \water case (sub-figures (c)).
 This leads to a perturbation of the plateau in the velocity profile.
 In all cases, we observe that the results obtained with \HLLscheme and \FWBscheme are superimposed.
 This is due to $\varphi = 0$ where both schemes are essentially the same. {Moreover, as expected, the \FWBschemeTwo scheme is able to capture all features of the solution more accurately than the \FWBscheme one.
 Even more, the results are comparable with the \FWBscheme scheme on the much finer grid made of $750$ cells.
 In \cref{fig:RP_entropy_decay_no_gravity} the entropy decay for the \FWBscheme, \FWBschemeTwo and \HLLscheme schemes with $75$ cells is reported.
 The total mathematical entropy $U = \rho \eta(s(W))$ is indeed decreasing over time, for each of the three choices of $\eta$ and the six EOSs.}